 In 2015, the Group introduced the ESOWN Plan (the Plan) wherein grantees (employees within ALLHC Group) may subscribe in whole or in part to the shares awarded to them based on a discounted market price, but in no case lower than the par value, that was determined at grant date.
 The grantees will pay for the shares subscribed through installments over a maximum period of ten (10) years.
 To subscribe, the grantee must be an employee, officer or director of the Group as of June 30, 2015.
 In case the grantee resigns, unsubscribed shares are cancelled and returned to the plan pool, while the subscription payments may be converted into the equivalent number of shares.
 In case the grantee is separated, not for cause, but through retrenchment and redundancy, subscribed shares may be paid in full, unsubscribed shares may be subscribed, or payments may be converted into the equivalent number of shares.
+In case the unsubscribed shares any be subscribed shares may be subscribed or payments may be converted into the equivalent number of shares any be subscribed shares may be subscribed or payments may be converted into the equivalent number of shares.
+In case the grantee may be subscribed shares may be subscribed shares may be subscribed or payments may be converted into the equivalent number of shares.
 In case the grantee retires, the grantee may subscribe to the unsubscribed shares anytime within the ten (10)-year period.
 The plan does not allow sale or assignment of the shares.